Nayib Bukele: Family

-Bukele began dating psychologist and ballet dancer Gabriela Rodríguez in 2004 and the two married on 6 December 2014.
+Bukele began dating psychologist and former ballet dancer Gabriela Rodríguez in 2004 and the two married on 6 December 2014.
 The couple have two daughters.
 Their first was born in 2019 and their second in 2023.

 Wealth

 According to the Salvadoran government's transparency website, Bukele's monthly presidential salary was $5,181 in July 2019.
 According to the website, he had a net worth of $2,548,967 at that time.
 Bukele acquired most of his wealth through business ventures before entering politics.
 Bukele owns a coffee farm.
 In July 2024, he began donating coffee beans grown on his farm to local businesses and launched the Bean of Fire coffee brand.
+Through Bean of Fire, Bukele became one of El Salvador's largest coffee producers.
+In 2024, the Redacción magazine published the second of its two investigations against him, which found that his family land holding increased 12-fold during his first five years as president and that his family's wealth had increased considerably.

 Religion

 Bukele's religious beliefs were controversial during his 2019 presidential campaign, with rumors that he was a Christian, a Muslim, or an atheist.
 The controversy began when pictures from 2011 of Bukele praying at a mosque with his father and brothers spread on social media.
 Bukele dismissed the controversy as an attempt by the political right to exploit Islamophobia in the predominantly Catholic country.

 Although Bukele does not identify with any religion, he has stated that he believes in God and Jesus.
 In a 2015 interview, Bukele said: "I am not a person who believes much in the liturgy of religions.
 However, I believe in God, in Jesus Christ.
 I believe in his word, I believe in his word revealed in the Holy Bible.
 And I know that God does not reject anyone because of their origins".
 Before that year, some Salvadorans believed that he was a Muslim.
-Bukele has referred to Bible verses, God, and Saint Óscar Romero — the archbishop of San Salvador who was assassinated in 1980 — in some of his speeches, and has called himself an "instrument of God" ("instrumento de Dios").
+Bukele has referred to Bible verses, God, and Saint Óscar Romero — the archbishop of San Salvador who was assassinated in 1980 — in some of his speeches, and has called himself an "instrument of God" ("instrumento de Dios).
 He met with Pope Francis in April 2015, saying that the pope told him that Rutilio Grande — a Jesuit priest who was assassinated in 1977 — would soon be beatified.